Content

 Our hard mints chewable ED meds

 While erectile dysfunction can be caused by physical ailments like cardiovascular disease, psychological factors may also come into play.
-Your ED could be due to mental health issues like anxiety, depression or sexual performance anxiety.
+Your ED could be due to mental health issues like anxiety, depression, or sexual performance anxiety.

 If you’re experiencing psychological ED, consider in-person or online therapy.
 Seeking treatment for mental health can lead to better erectile function while helping you feel better overall.

-Here’s what to keep in mind:
+Here’s what to keep in mind when considering ED creams:

 There are legit alternatives to erectile dysfunction creams and gels.
 While very few ED creams and gels are on the market, numerous safe and highly effective erectile dysfunction treatments are available.
 Therapy can also be helpful if your ED has psychological roots, like anxiety.

-Need some expert assistance?
+Need expert assistance?
 We’re here to help!
 Our online platform can connect you with a healthcare professional today.

 Hims & Hers has strict sourcing guidelines to ensure our content is accurate and current.
 We rely on peer-reviewed studies, academic research institutions, and medical associations.
 We strive to use primary sources and refrain from using tertiary references.
 See a mistake?
 Let us know at [email protected]!